 The Department has broad discretion to consent to or not oppose a student borrower's request for a discharge of student loans based on undue hardship in a bankruptcy adversary proceeding.
 The Department's current regulations set out a two-step process for loan servicers to determine whether or not to oppose an undue hardship discharge request.23 These regulations were adopted years ago under much different circumstances and at a time when borrowers could obtain a bankruptcy discharge after a waiting period without proving undue hardship.24 The Department initiated in 2018 a further review of its policies for responding to undue hardship discharge requests, though that work was not completed.
-At present, the Department's regulations, policy statements, and aggressive and costly litigation tactics have failed to facilitate resolution of bankruptcy discharge proceedings and have actually deterred borrowers from even trying to get an undue hardship discharge.
-Barely 0.1 percent of student loan debtors in bankruptcy seek an undue hardship discharge, and those that do are far more likely to be forced to go to trial to get a decision in their cases as compared to other civil litigation.25
+At present, the Department's regulations, policy statements, and aggressive and costly litigation tactics have failed to facilitate resolution of bankruptcy discharge proceedings and have actually deterred borrowers from even trying to get an undue hardship discharge, and those that do are far more likely to be forced to go to trial to get a decision in their cases as compared to other civil litigation.25

 We urge the Department to develop regulations that will result in equitable outcomes for student borrowers, and cost savings to the Department, in bankruptcy undue hardship cases.
-We have previously requested that the Department issue guidance adopting objectively defined criteria ("safe harbors") for undue hardship, instructing student loan servicers to consent to the discharge under those circumstances.
-Adopting a revised regulation to create these safe harbors for determining whether loan repayment would impose an undue hardship on the borrower and dependents would be an immediate step forward in providing relief for our nation's student loan
+We have previously requested that the Department issue guidance adopting objectively defined criteria ("safe harbors") for undue hardship, instructing student loan servicers to consent to the discharge under those circumstances.26 Adopting a revised regulation to create these safe harbors for determining whether loan repayment would impose an undue hardship on the borrower and dependents would be an immediate step forward in providing relief for our nation's student loan